chapmanjacobd/library/.github/README.md

         Paste a path: /mnt/d/75_MovieQueue/720p/s11/
         26 selected paths: 162.1 GB ; future free space: 486.9 GB

-    You can also press the up arrow or paste it again to remove it from the list:
+    You can also press the up arrow or paste it again to remove it from the list

         Paste a path: /mnt/d/75_MovieQueue/720p/s11/
         25 selected paths: 159.9 GB ; future free space: 484.7 GB

-    After you are done selecting folders you can press ctrl-d and it will save the list to a tmp file:
+    After you are done selecting folders you can press ctrl-d and it will save the list to a tmp file

         Paste a path: done